 There is no specific form to revoke a general power of attorney; but a donor should put something in writing making it clear that the power of attorney is revoked.

 There is a form which can be used to revoke an enduring power of attorney.
-It is available from sa.gov.au.
-It is also in the Enduring Power of Attorney Kit put out by the Legal Services Commission and the Office of the Public Advocate.
+It is available from the SA Gov - Power of Attorney website.
+It can also be located in the Enduring Power of Attorney Kitput out by the Legal Services Commission and the Office of the Public Advocate.

 Notice of revocation

 If a general power of attorney has been deposited with the Lands Titles Office, a written revocation of that power should also be given to the Lands Titles Office to place on file [Real Property Act 1886 (SA) s 157].

 The enduring power of attorney revocation form must be lodged with the Lands Titles Office.

 Revocation forms must also be shown to each of the banks, companies or other registries where the power of attorney has been previously noted, produced or registered, in order to give notice that the attorney has ceased to have any authority to act on the former donor's behalf.